 Model United Nations is a program that simulates activities of the United Nations and other international organizations.
-The simulation takes place over the course of several days, during which students deliver speeches consistent with their assigned country's point of view, negotiate with other nations, and write and vote on resolutions in an attempt to find constructive solutions to many of the major issues facing the world.
 Participants develop a better understanding of international relations, the politics of other nations, and how the United Nations conducts its work.
 In addition, they examine a variety of issues such as peacekeeping, disarmament, economic development, environmental policy, and human rights and consider the impact of political, economic, historical, social, and cultural factors on foreign policy and international diplomacy.
-BCC frequently sends a student team to the National Model United Nations annual conference in New York.
 Those wishing to participate in Model United Nations must enroll in Political Science 121 (Fall Quarter, 2 credits), Political Science 122 (Winter Quarter, 3 credits), and Political Science 123 (Spring Quarter, 5 credits).